glennquah/ConnectCard/README.md

 After scanning other users' physical name cards, the user can view or edit the following cards.

-### **Adding friend**
+### Adding friend

 By clicking on the blue button, users can easily search for friends as it displays the full list of users using ConnectCard.
 Additionally, they can search for friends through their UID, name, and headline.
 After finding their profile, users can send a friend request.
 Upon receiving a friend request, the friend request tab turns red, indicating the number of requests.
-Users are able to accept or decline friend requests.
+Users are able to accept or decline the friend requests.

-### **Viewing friend cards**
+### Viewing friend cards

 After the request is accepted, users can click on their friend's profile and look through their list of cards.
 The color of the card will be different to indicate that it belongs to the friend, not the user.

-## <span style="text-decoration:underline;">Class Relationship / Database ER Diagram</span>
+## <span style="text-decoration:underline;">11.2 Class Relationship / Database ER Diagram</span>

 ![2](readme_assets/systemdesign_assets/image2.png)

 ![3](readme_assets/systemdesign_assets/i3.png)

-Every user document is split into 2 collections.
+Every user document is split into 2 collection.
 “Friends” and “UserData”.
-This is to ensure security, easy access to specific data and to reduce the impact on existing functionalities when updating user information.
+This is to ensure security, easy access to specific data and to reduce impact on existing functionalities when updating user information.

 ### Enhanced Security

 To separate sensitive data, ensuring that users only have access to the information they are authorized to see.
-This prevents potential security breaches and unauthorized access to sensitive user relationship
+This prevent potential security breaches and unauthorized access to sensitive ser relationship

 ### Easier access to specific Data

-Having a dedicated “Friends” collection allows for efficient querying and retrieval of friend-related information.
+By having a dedicated “Friends” collection, it allows for efficient querying and retrieval of friend related information.
 When a user wants to retrieve their list of friends, accept or decline friend requests, or perform any action related to their friends, the system can directly access the "Friends" collection without needing to fetch unnecessary data from the "UserData" collection.
 This separation simplifies data retrieval and improves the overall performance of friend-related operations.

 ### Reduced impact on updates